-With credit card transactions, different levels of data submission are critical for businesses engaged in different types of transactions.
-Partners and Merchants can receive up to 40-100 basis points of reduced fees on their qualifying business and commercial card transactions.
+With credit card transactions, different levels of data submission are critical for businesses engaged in different types of transactions. partners and merchants can receive up to 40-100 basis points of reduced fees on their qualifying business and commercial card transactions.

 Level 1: Basic transaction data like card number, expiration date, CVV, and transaction amount that is required for standard business-to-consumer (B2C) transactions and provide standard interchange rates.

-Level 3: Comprehensive transaction data like line item details and shipping for B2B transactions can qualify for the lowest interchange rates.
+Level 3: Comprehensive transaction data like line-item details and shipping for B2B transactions can qualify for the lowest interchange rates.

 Tip